 Title to land is recorded in a modern, reliable and centralised land registry, where every plot of land is mapped and given a descriptive title number based on location.
+The Cayman Islands uses the Torrens system for land registry.
+The Torrens title system operates on the principle of "title by registration" (granting the high indefeasibility of a registered ownership) rather than "registration of title".
 Any encumbrances such as mortgages, rights-of-ways and cautions pending contracts are recorded on the title register of the parcel of land.
 As a result of this there is no need for lengthy title searches, title companies or title insurance.
 In fact, title companies and title insurance do not even exist in Cayman.
 Vacant land can be owned and held for future investment potential.

 To date, Cayman real estate has proven to be an attractive and profitable investment.
 Owning land in the name of a corporation is possible, but strict rules apply and a lawyer’s advice is essential.
 Buildings are subject to a series of planning permissions and building permit approvals.
 These are monitored by the Cayman Islands Central Planning Authority and Building Control Unit, which carries out plan reviews and onsite inspections that relate to site, building, plumbing, mechanical and electrical works.
 There are also requirements for structural engineers to take into consideration such as seismic design principles depending on the building heights and purpose of building.